YuminosukeSato/lazygotest/README.md

-# lazygotest
+# gotui

-An interactive terminal-based Go test runner with a modern TUI (Terminal User Interface) built using Bubble Tea.
+An interactive terminal-based Go test runner with a modern TUI (Terminal User Interface) built using Bubble Tea and Clean Architecture.

 ## Features